hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/api-deprecation-guidance.html.md

 | Link |  Documentation URL for the relevant API | https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api |

 The Sunset header contains the earliest date/time that the endpoint could be retired after being deprecated.
 Do not rely on the availability of the endpoint after this.

 The Sunset header may not be returned in some rare cases (such as when the retirement date for an endpoint is uncertain).

-We are adding support for these headers to all endpoints, but currently it is possible that an endpoint will be deprecated without returning these headers.

 ### Older deprecation headers